Corporate Governance, Nominating and Sustainability Committee

 - Make recommendations to the Board regarding other matters relating to Board policies and practices as the Committee deems appropriate.

-- Provide oversight with respect to the Company’s environmental, corporate social responsibility and corporate governance programs.
+- Provide oversight with respect to the Company’s environmental, corporate social responsibility and corporate governance (“ESG”) and global sustainability programs, including reviewing and evaluating ESG plans and practices and reviewing the annual global sustainability report.

 - Review any proposals submitted by shareholders for action at the annual meeting of shareholders and make recommendations to the Board regarding action to be taken in response to each such proposal.